 Under the Sun: How to protect your Horse from Sun Damage and Sunburn

-After the ravages of winter, the sun is welcome sight to both owners and their horses.
+After the ravages of winter, the sun is a welcome sight to both owners and their horses.
 The sun makes us and them feel good.
-It’s important for the production of Vitamin D which helps ensure proper functioning of the bones, joints and muscles.
+It’s important for the production of Vitamin D, which helps ensure proper functioning of the bones, joints and muscles.
 However, getting too much sun can create some problems for your horse as well.

 Common Sun Problems

 Sunburn occurs most often on horses with light-coloured coats, such as greys, skew or piebalds.
 Horses with white blazes or pink noses are also highly prone to it.
 Without protection, sun exposure to these areas can lead to sunburn, just like you may have experienced yourself – the skin turns red, may blister or peel and is sensitive to the touch.
 This usually occurs on the muzzle and possibly around the eyes.
 Some horses can sunburn on other areas as well.

 The greatest concern regarding sun exposure is “photosensitisation”.
 This is a condition that causes skin sensitivity to ultraviolet (UV) rays.
 It primarily affects horses, sheep and cattle, but other species may also be susceptible.

 The condition can be divided into two categories - primary and secondary:

 * Primary photosensitisation occurs due to the ingestion of lush green plants containing “photodynamic” agents, such as St John's Wort or clover

 * Secondary photosensitisation is the most common type of photosensitivity seen in animals and occurs due to liver or bile duct damage.
 It’s most often because of ingestion of hepatotoxic plants such as Senecio Jacobea more commonly known to horse owners as ragwort.